alaabadran/meteor-example/README.md

 Installation
 ------------
-Run `mrt update` to install all dependencies.
+Run `mrt install` to install all dependencies.